Nicolette (album)

 Nicolette is the debut album by Nicolette Larson, released in 1978 by Warner Bros.
 Records.
-It reached #15 on the US pop charts and #1 in Canada and was certified Gold in both markets.
+It reached No. 15 on the US pop albums chart and No. 1 in Canada and was certified Gold in both countries.

-Larson came to public attention singing backup for Neil Young on American Stars 'n Bars and Comes a Time.
-Her first charting single was Young's smoky composition "Lotta Love".
-As a single, it hit #1 on Billboard's Adult Contemporary chart, #8 on the Billboard Hot 100, #8 on the Cash Box Top 100, and #8 in Record World magazine.
-The follow-up single, "Rhumba Girl," fell short of the US Top 40, but reached #15 in Canada and #4 on the Canadian Adult Contemporary chart.
+Larson gained public attention singing backup for Neil Young on American Stars 'n Bars and Comes a Time.
+Her first charting single was Young's composition "Lotta Love".
+As a single, it hit No. 1 on the Billboard Adult Contemporary chart, No. 8 on the Billboard Hot 100, No. 8 on the Cash Box Top 100, and No. 8 in Record World magazine.
+The follow-up single, "Rhumba Girl", fell short of the US top 40 but reached No. 15 in Canada and No. 4 on the Canadian Adult Contemporary chart.

-Eddie Van Halen appears uncredited on guitar on "Can't Get Away From You".
+Eddie Van Halen appears uncredited on guitar on "Can't Get Away from You".

 The album was re-released on CD in 2005 on the Wounded Bird label.

 Album cover photo

 The cover photo of the album was taken in the Garden Court restaurant at The Palace Hotel, San Francisco.